graezykev/dev-container/part-4.md

 ![download vs code cli](./images/part-4/download-vs-code-cli.png)

-If you're using Windows/Mac/Linux PC, you can click the link to download and uncompress.
+If you're using a Windows/Mac/Linux PC, you can click the link to download and uncompress.

 As I'm using Ubuntu Linux, I do it via the following commands (replace `cli-alpine-x64` with `cli-alpine-arm64` or `cli-linux-armhf`):